FMJansen/fmjansen.com/_posts/2022-02-21-accessibility-design-strategies.md

 Hopefully, we’re already doing research into the people who use your product.
 However, it’s important to specifically include [people who use assistive technologies](https://tetralogical.com/blog/2022/08/01/inclusive-user-research-recruiting-participants/), might face extra hurdles and/or don’t use our service (yet).
 This way, we uncover more needs and we prevent [survivorship bias](https://en.wikipedia.org/wiki/Survivorship_bias).
 In other words: we’re not just talking to people who have been able to survive the current obstacles like jargon, lack of keyboard support, and confusing parallax pages.

-We can turn the results of this research in the usual formats: [need-based personas](https://playbook.hike.one/methods/mapping/personas), [journey maps](https://playbook.hike.one/methods/mapping/user-journeys), or just a list of pain points.
+We can turn the results of this research into the usual formats: [need-based personas](https://playbook.hike.one/methods/mapping/personas), [journey maps](https://playbook.hike.one/methods/mapping/user-journeys), or just a list of pain points.
 This way we expose hurdles (existing or possible) to our stakeholders, colleagues and ourselves.
 In turn, that makes it easier to make accessible design decisions later on.

 Do explorative research with people who use assistive technologies and/or don’t already use the product {: .take-away}